sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 19.x.x version of this Chart to 20.x.x

+Chart dependencies has been upgraded because of sentry requirements.
+Changes:
+- Kafka's kraft is enabled by default.
+With kraft mode, zookeeper is no longer required for kafka.
+To disable kraft mode and use zookeeper for backward compatibility, set `kafka.kraft.enabled=false` and `kafka.zookeeper.enabled=true`

+Bumped dependencies:
+- kafka > 23.0.5 - latest version of kafka chart

 ## Upgrading from 18.x.x version of this Chart to 19.x.x

 Chart dependencies has been upgraded because of sentry requirements.